 Read the following passage carefully:

 1. The North-East of India is a melting pot of variegated cultural mosaic of people and races, an ethnic tapestry of many hues and shades.
-Yet, these states are lesser explored as compared to the rest of the country.
-The new generations of travellers who are ‘money rich and time poor’ are increasingly looking for unique experiences —a phenomenon being called the emergence of the ‘experience economy’.
-For this new and growing breed of tourists, the North-East with its variety and uniqueness holds immense attraction.
+Yet, these states are less explored as compared to the rest of the country.
+The new generations of travelers who are ‘money rich and time poor’ are increasingly looking for unique experiences —a phenomenon being called the emergence of the ‘experience economy’.
+For this new and growing breed of tourists, the Northeast with its variety and uniqueness holds immense attraction.

-2. A high and positive growth of 12.53% was registered in foreign tourist visits to North-East States of India during 2012 from 2011, which further rose to register a growth of 27.93% during 2013 from 2012.
-Foreign tourist arrivals in the North-East witnessed a growth of 39.77% during 2014 from 2013, according to data provided from the Ministry of Tourism, Government of India.
+2. A high and positive growth of 12.53% was registered in foreign tourist visits to the Northeast States of India during 2012 from 2011, which further rose to register a growth of 27.93% during 2013 from 2012.
+Foreign tourist arrivals in the North-East witnessed a growth of 39.77% in 2014 from 2013, according to data provided by the Ministry of Tourism, Government of India.

 (i) Infer the reason for the following, based on information in paragraph 1.
 [2]